stegra05/kicktipp-predictor/README.md

 **Version 2.0** - A clean, transparent machine learning predictor for Germany's 3.
 Bundesliga football matches, optimized for maximizing prediction points in fantasy football leagues.

 > What's New: Dynamic season evaluation only, with a richer console report powered by `rich`.
 Plots are no longer produced by evaluation; artifacts are concise JSON/CSV.
+Removed probability calibrator and prior anchoring to simplify the pipeline; metrics still report calibration quality.

 ## Architecture: The Predictor-Selector Model